romanrosh/airbnb-web-scaper/README.md

-# Airbnb_mining and hotels data API for comfortable comparison between 2 staying options
+# Airbnb_mining and hotels data API for comfortable comparison between 2 sleeping options
 Created by Tom Cohen and Roman Rosh

 A data scraping program for airbnb and hotel API for data retrieval